Homepage

 Aerial panoramic view of the beach and marina of Fuengirola beachAerial panoramic view of the beach and marina of Fuengirola beach

-As well as the usual loungers and showers, the beach also has specially adapted facilities for people with reduced mobility.
-The seafront promenade, meanwhile, has bars and restaurants aplenty.
+As well as the usual loungers and showers, the beach also has specially adapted facilities for people with reduced mobility, and the seafront promenade has bars and restaurants aplenty.

 Fuengirola, Costa Del Sol, Spain